LearnOnDemandSystems/docs/tms/instructors/instructor-profile/show-courses-qualified-to-teach.md

 Once you have added competencies, organizations are able filter by course name and view those qualified to teach the course.

-> :star: Please note: It is each instructor's responsibility to keep their instructor competencies up to date.
+> Please note: It is each instructor's responsibility to keep their instructor competencies up to date.